isosnovsky/characters-cards/README.md

 🧬 Linted and formatted with [Eslint](https://eslint.org/) and [Prettier](https://prettier.io/)  respectively

-💌 Check, fill and validate with [React Hook Form](https://react-hook-form.com/)
+💌 Checks, fills and validates with [React Hook Form](https://react-hook-form.com/)

 🏢 [Typescript](https://www.typescriptlang.org/) all the way through